 Your age

-On the other hand, if you’re planning to retire pretty soon, you may want to gradually shift some of your assets into less volatile investments to generate income and preserve what you’ve accumulated.
-Remember that it’s important to keep at least a portion of your assets focused on growth even after you retire.
+However, if retirement is approaching, you may want to gradually move some assets into less volatile investments that provide income and help preserve your accumulated wealth.
+Still, it’s essential to keep part of your portfolio geared toward growth, even after you retire.

 Your future income needs

-Projecting your future income needs can determine how aggressively or conservatively you should invest.
-For example, you can assume that you’ll need at least 75% to 90% of your final preretirement income to live comfortably after you stop working.
-Next, you’ll want to figure out how much of that amount will come from other sources, including any pension, individual retirement plan, or annuity payments you may be eligible for, plus what Social Security will provide.
-Everyone over 25 who is part of the Social Security system gets an annual statement with an estimate of future benefits.
-If you’re younger than 25, you can request a copy.
+Estimating your future income needs is key to determining how aggressively or conservatively you should invest.
+A common rule of thumb is that you’ll need 75% to 90% of your final preretirement income to live comfortably after you stop working.
+Once you have that figure, assess how much will come from other sources, such as a pension, individual retirement accounts, annuities, and Social Security.
+Everyone over 25 who contributes to Social Security receives an annual statement with an estimate of future benefits, and if you’re under 25, you can request a copy.

 Your tolerance for risk

-If you’re not comfortable assuming any risk, it’s best to recognize that fact – and its consequences – early on.
-For example, suppose you put most of your contributions in insured liquid investments.
-In that case, you run up against inflation risk and the very real possibility that your buying power won’t keep up with your spending needs.
+If you’re not comfortable with assuming risk, it’s important to acknowledge this early on and understand its implications.
+For instance, if you allocate most of your contributions to insured, liquid investments, you may face inflation risk and the possibility that your buying power might not keep pace with your spending needs.

 Tax-deferred and Roth IRA

-Tax-deferred 401(k) plans let you defer pre-tax salary to your account and accumulate tax-deferred earnings.
-The amount you defer reduces your current taxable income.
-Then, after you retire, you pay income tax on the amounts you withdraw from the plan at the same rate as you pay on your other taxable income.
+Tax-deferred 401(k) plans allow you to contribute pre-tax salary to your account and accumulate earnings without paying taxes on them until you withdraw the funds.
+This reduces your current taxable income, and you will pay income tax on withdrawals at the same rate as your other taxable income during retirement.

-Both tax-deferred and Roth 401(k)s require minimum withdrawals after you turn 70½.
-But, if you roll over your Roth 401(k) or convert your tax-deferred 401(k) to a Roth IRA, you can eliminate the required distributions.
-Withdrawals from the Roth IRA are tax-free under the same conditions that apply to a Roth 401(k).
+Both tax-deferred and Roth 401(k)s require minimum distributions once you turn 70½.
+However, by rolling over your Roth 401(k) into a Roth IRA or converting your tax-deferred 401(k) into a Roth IRA, you can avoid these required distributions.
+Withdrawals from a Roth IRA are tax-free under the same conditions that apply to a Roth 401(k).

 Asset allocation for your 401k